vbatts/docker/docs/sources/reference/commandline/cli.rst

     <none>              <none>              dea752e4e117        12 weeks ago        101.4 MB
     <none>              <none>              511136ea3c5a        8 months ago        0 B

-This will display orphans (untagged) images.
+This will display untagged images, that are the leaves of the images tree (not intermediary layers).
 These images occur when a new build of an image takes the repo:tag away from the IMAGE ID, leaving it untagged.
-Being an orphaned image does *not* mean that a container (running or not) may be using it.
 A warning will be issued if trying to remove an image when a container is presently using it.
 By having this flag it allows for batch cleanup.

 .. code-block:: bash

-    $ sudo docker images --orphans -q
+    $ sudo docker images --untagged -q

     8abc22fbb042
     48e5f45168b9